Swap out a usual pie crust of a French silk with a layer of brownies and you have a brownie bottom chocolate pie, a chocolate lover’s dream.

 - Preheat your oven to 350°F (175°C).
 Grease a pie plate well.

-- Prepare your favorite brownie recipe or use a boxed mix, and bake in the prepared pie plate for about 30 minutes, or until a toothpick inserted into the center comes out with a few moist crumbs.
+- Pour the batter into the prepared pie plate and spread evenly.
+Bake for about 30 minutes, or until a toothpick inserted into the center comes out with a few moist crumbs.
 Allow the brownie crust to cool completely.

 - For the filling, melt the dark chocolate and let it cool to room temperature.